sogeuni/contents/_abs/here-docs.md

 exit 0|

 It is possible to set a variable from the output of a here document.
-This is actually a devious form of [[commandsub#^COMMANDSUBREF|command substitution]].
+This is actually a devious form of [[command-substitution#^COMMANDSUBREF|command substitution]].

 |   |
 |---|